isakbolin99/LEGO-NASA-logo-painting/README.md

 ![Rendering](NASA_painting_render.jpg)

 I then built it with real pieces (see result below).
+I had to make the black frame a bit wider because I didn't have enough white plates.

 ![Wall](on_the_wall.jpg)